-What are Azure DevOps Services feed views?
+What are feed views?

-Azure DevOps Services | TFS 2018 | TFS 2017
+Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2017

-Views and upstream sources
+Feed views and upstream sources

-All Azure DevOps Services feeds come with three views:
+All Artifacts feeds come with three views:

 @release.
 The latter two are suggested views that you can rename or delete as desired.
-The

 nuget push or

-Using views to release packages
+Using feed views to release packages

-Assess the nature and risk of changes
+Assess the nature and risk of the change

-Determine and communicate quality
+Determine and communicate quality of the change

 @Release views enable you to communicate the quality of a package after it's been validated.
 You create SemVer-compliant packages in CI/CD that communicate the nature and risk of your changes using the package version, then promote the package into a release view to show your consumers that it's of a certain quality (for example,

 @release, etc.).
-So, a release view enables your consumers to see only the subset of versions of each package that are tested, validated, and ready to go.
+So a release view enables your consumers to see only the subset of versions of each package that are tested, validated, and ready to go.